dccn-tg/tg-workshop/content/markdown/christmas_gift_tips.md

 Hong is going to visit his families in Taiwan during the Christmas holiday.
 After 5 years not meeting his families in person, Hong wants to surprise them with a small gift specially from the Europe.
 Could you give your suggestion to Hong?

 <!---
-Make a session with your name as the session title, and add suggestions in bullet items; like the example below.
+Instruction: make a session with your name as the session title, and add suggestions in bullet items; like the example below.
 -->

 ## Hong